tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 #### Warleader’s Shield

 Nominate two allies at the start of battle.
-Their maximum (and current) hit points are raised by 2 (champion: 5; epic: 13) until the end of the battle.
+Their maximum (and current) hit points are raised by 2, 5 at champion tier, and 13 at epic tier until the end of the battle.

 **Quirk:** Considers possessions to be held in common among members of the party.